Life with anxiety is bastardingly hard.

 I'm weirdly, ridiculously overprotective of my cat.
 Maybe it's because I've had her since she was a tiny kitten, or maybe just because I've got issues, but going out and leaving her feels like putting a baby in a basket and dropping it in the river.

-Since I'm probably going to be Crazy Cat Lady forever, I use security cameras and webcams like baby monitors to check in on my moggy.
+Since I'm probably going to be Crazy Cat Lady forever, I use security cameras, webcams and petcams (I particularly like Pawbo) to check in on my moggy.
 99% of the time, she's asleep, but rather than just trying to convince myself that she's totally fine and definitely breathing, I can see that she is.
 And that works a lot better.

 It's also good to see that things in my house are fine.
 No one's smashed the window, there isn't a creepy dude sitting in the dark, and no one's eaten my emergency Doritos.
 All is calm.